CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/numbers/numeric-conversions.md

 ### Known Limitations

-* Each type's **Can be cast to** table states the supported targets and value-range constraints; unsupported conversions fail at design time or run time.
 * Floating-point widening ([Single][] → [Double][]) preserves the value but does not create more precision than the original [Single][] had.
 * Recovering a number stored as [Object][] requires an explicit cast to the concrete numeric type.
 Values typed as [dynamic][] usually do not need a cast for member access.
 See [Object Casting][].